juhakivekas/asetniop-for-linux/README.md

 Obviously debugging something that is altering your keystrokes will be risky and might force you to reboot.
 No damage will be permanent, but since we are stealing some resources from the system it is a good idea to have a plan for when your keyboard stops working.

-What I do is i run my gdb in a separate terminal so that I can kill it with my mouse by closing the window.
+What I do is i asetniop in a separate terminal so that I can kill it with my mouse by closing the window.
-That kills the program and returns the keyboard back to the system.
+Killing the program and returns the keyboard back to the system.
 Another way to do this would be to have two separete keyboards, the other one for testing, the other one for actual usage.
 The main point here is that you should have a way to kill the intercepting process when your keyboard vanishes.